Last Updated: May 1, 2022

 To compute the 2D position and track movement, the GPS receiver unit must lock on to the radio signal of a minimum of three satellites.
 Remember, four or more satellites allow the receiver to identify a 3D position fix.

 Typically, a GPS receiver can track eight or more GPS satellites, but this depends on your location on Earth and the time of the day.

 To complete the mathematical calculation; the GPS receiver uses the correct position of at least four satellites.
 The distance to each satellite estimates four crucial values:

 - Earth longitude

-Once GPS identifies the user position, it can calculate other metrics based on your next position and subtracting time and distance, such as:
+Once a GPS receiver identifies the user position, it can calculate other metrics based on your next position and subtracting time and distance, such as: